Dedicated Team vs In-House

 What are the main risks of choosing a dedicated team over in-house?

-Key risks include: communication challenges due to time zones and cultural differences, potential security concerns with remote access, less direct control over daily activities, dependency on the outsourcing partner\'s stability, possible knowledge transfer difficulties, and initial onboarding complexity.
+Key risks include: communication challenges due to time zones and cultural differences, potential security concerns with remote access, less direct control over daily activities, dependency on the outsourcing partner's stability, possible knowledge transfer difficulties, and initial onboarding complexity.
 These risks can be mitigated through careful vendor selection, clear processes, and regular communication.
+StepTo's engineers work from Belgrade on CET, which removes the time-zone item from this list entirely for European clients.

 How long does it take to build a dedicated team vs hiring in-house?